 This will allow your body sufficient time to process the smaller bolus of fat before you hit it with another one.

-You can also try supplementing with bile salts which are digestive enzymes that help with fat digestion.
+You can also try supplementing with these salts which are digestive enzymes that help with fat digestion.

 Here is a couple I recommend:

 - Check prices and reviews of Pure Encapsulations Enzyme formula

 - Check prices and reviews of Enzymedica Lypo Gold

 But the truth is, you don’t NEED to eat tons of fat to be in ketosis.

 You might be thinking that you need X percent of fat, but the truth is the only requirement to be in a state of ketosis Is not going over your carbohydrate threshold a.k.a staying extremely low carb.

 Other Supplements That May Help Relieve Lethargy And Tiredness On Keto While Adapting